LivePersonInc/developer-center/pages/Documents/ConversationalAI/KnowledgeBase/using-intents-with-kbs.md

 * With an [external knowledge base with LivePerson AI](knowledge-base-external-knowledge-bases-external-kbs-with-liveperson-ai.html), the search algorithm checks the consumer's input against the title and tags.
 * With an [internal knowledge base](knowledge-base-internal-knowledge-bases-introduction.html), the search algorithm checks the consumer's input against the title, summary, detail, [Knowledge Base intents](knowledge-base-internal-knowledge-bases-introduction.html#domain-intents-versus-knowledge-base-intents) (intent qualifiers), and tags.

+You can improve the quality of your knowledge base answers by linking your articles to intents and performing intent-based searches.
+However, often this change is introduced gradually, as time and opportunity allow.
+Typically, Text searches are used when you haven’t yet linked your articles to intents.

+Be aware that, when a Text search is performed, if a match for the search phrase is found, the associated confidence score is reduced to FAIR_PLUS if either of the following is true:

+* The search phrase has less than three (3) words.
+* The search phrase and the stored content don’t have matched words in sequence (with two deviations).

+Therefore, if you’re using a Text search, LivePerson recommends that you test and tune the knowledge base using a threshold of FAIR_PLUS.
+If you aren’t satisfied with the results, increase the threshold to GOOD.

 ### Scoring and thresholds